dtradeorg/stakr-edgeware-node/README.md

 # stakr-edgeware-node

-This repo houses the codebase for running stakr on edgeware node.
-Its forked from frontier branch of edgeware-node.
+This repo houses the codebase for running the multi-collateral staking platform on the edgeware node.

 ### Quickstart
 If your device is clean (such as a fresh cloud VM) you can use this